 As we began our walk toward the spot where Jeanne d’Arc was burned, we walked west from Notre-Dame de Rouen along the Rue du Gros-Horloge (Big Clock Street).
 And we didn’t need to walk far to see the reason the street is so named.

 The movement of the clock dates to 1389 and is one of the oldest still extant in Europe.
 Originally constructed without a dial, one revolution of the clock’s hour-hand represented 24 hours.
-It was installed in the Renaissance arch that spans the street in 1529 and that’s when the 2.5-meter diameter clock face was added.
+It was installed in the Renaissance arch that spans the street in 1529 and that’s when the 2-and-a-half-meter diameter clock face was added.
 The belfry, on the left in the photo, houses bells linked to the clock’s movement which was electrified in 1920.

-We near the end of the guided walk proceeding west toward the old Market Square and the Church and execution site of Jeanne d’Arc.
+We neared the end of the guided walk proceeding west toward the old Market Square and the Church and execution site of Jeanne d’Arc.
 Before I write about the afternoon and evening, I want to point out one final site.

 This is La Couronne.
 Established in 1345, it bills itself as “La plus vielle auberge de France” – The oldest restaurant in France.
 It holds another more recent distinction.
 In November 1948 an American couple arrived in the port of Le Havre.
-The husband, Paul, had just been assigned to serve as an exhibits officer for the U.S. Information Agency in Paris.
-During World War II, Paul’s wife Julia, had worked for General William J. Donovan in the Office of Strategic Services.
+The husband, Paul, had just been assigned to serve as an exhibits officer for the U S Information Agency in Paris.
+During World War II, Paul’s wife Julia, had worked for General William J Donovan in the Office of Strategic Services.

 On their way to Paris, they stopped in Rouen for dinner at La Couronne.
 Julia later described the meal as “an opening up of the soul and spirit for me.”
 Sometime after arriving in Paris, Julia Child enrolled in Le Cordon Bleu cooking school and American kitchens and televisions were forever changed.
-There’s a lovely review of the restaurant by David Lyon from 2009 on Boston.com
+There’s a lovely review of the restaurant by David Lyon from 2009 on Boston.com.

 On our own.